Computational biology - network biology, genetics of complex traits, precision medicine, clinical sequencing

 Machine learning - feature selection, structure learning, interpretable machine learning

 Biomedical data is vastly increasing in quantity, scope, and generality, expanding opportunities to discover novel biological mechanisms and clinically translatable outcomes.
 The ENCODE project is generating myriads of sequencing datasets that measure varied activities across the human genome in many different cell types (see Section 3 below).
 A growing number of disease studies (e.g., cancer, Alzheimer’s disease) have produced multiple types of high-throughput molecular and imaging data (Section 2).
 Medical records, now routinely digitized, provide new possibilities to follow and predict patients’ progress in real time (Section 4).
 Integrating this biomedical big data into a joint probabilistic model could provide a comprehensive understanding of biological mechanisms, novel therapeutic targets, and informative predictive models.
 However, a greatly increased hypothesis space, discrepancies in variables present in data across studies, and complex dependencies among variables pose complex, open challenges.
+The use of complex statistical models often hurts the interpretability of the results.
 The development of new computational methods to address these challenges has become an integral part of biomedical research.

-Our research seeks to develop and apply machine learning techniques to extract relevant information from large, heterogeneous biological data, in a diverse range of topics from basic science to disease biology to bedside applications (Sections 1 through 5).
-We also identify limitations of existing machine learning methods and address the challenges by fundamentally advancing the conventional methods (Section 6), which makes it generalizable to different biological problems in various diseases, and do not rely on specific datasets.
+Our research seeks to develop machine learning techniques to extract relevant information from large, heterogeneous biological data, in a diverse range of topics from basic science to disease biology to bedside applications (Sections 1 through 5).
+We also identify limitations of existing machine learning methods and address the challenges by fundamentally advancing the conventional methods (Section 6), which makes it generalizable to different biological problems or other applications outside of biology, and do not rely on specific datasets.

 While targeting key drivers of tumor progression (e.g., BCR/ABL, HER2, and BRAFV600E) has had a major impact in oncology, most patients with advanced cancer continue to receive drugs that do not work in concert with their specific biology.
 In fact, resistance to anticancer drugs is the leading cause of death among cancer patients.
 This is exemplified by acute myeloid leukemia (AML), a disease for which treatments and cure rates (in the range of 20%) have remained stagnant.
 Effectively deploying an ever-expanding array of cancer therapeutics holds great promise for improving these rates but requires methods to identify how drugs will affect specific patients.
 Cancers that appear pathologically similar often respond differently to the same drug regimens.